fdm-monster/fdm-monster-docs/docs/development_setup/setup_server.md

 ---
-layout: default
 title: Setup Server
-parent: Development Setup
-nav_order: 1
+sidebar_position: 1
-last_modified_at: 2023-06-04T13:00:00+02:00
 ---

-# FDM Monster Server Installation Guide
+# Set up FDM Monster Server

 This guide will walk you through the process of setting up the FDM Monster server.
 Please note that this chapter focuses on installing the server component only.